So you’re ready to plan a Family Year Out or a Family Gap Year, congratulations!

 Family budgets for a year of travel vary widely.
 The size of the family and the age of the kids are some of the largest factors.
 A two-year-old costs very little to bring along, while a teenager costs as much as a full adult.

 Some families are comfortable camping and doing mostly hikes and free outdoor activities, while other families prefer hotels or apartments and like to visit museums, landmarks, and other ticketed attractions.

-All this factors into what kind of a budget is realistic for you.
+All of this factors into what kind of budget is realistic for you.
 On average, for one year of travel, a family spends around 20-25K USD per person.

 Figure out Monthly Set Expenses